Event cancellations and update from Bristol Beacon regarding Coronavirus

 In 2020 we kept the music alive with online festivals, digital performances, collaborative creative projects, bespoke door-step performances and hundreds of hours of online music tuition with Virtual Academy.

-In the year ahead we’ll be building on this online programme and working hard to bring live music back to Bristol.
+In 2021 we’ll be building on this online programme and working hard to bring live music back to Bristol.

 We’d like to say a huge thank you for all of the heartfelt messages of support, the patience of our audiences while we reschedule events and activity, and the generous donations you have made to help us keep music alive.